Adrianchin/AWS_SSA-03/README.md

 #### AWS Health
 - Events generated related to the health of your services
+  - Personal Health - Health of your personal services (ex.
+EC2 instances)
+  - AWS Service Health - Shows public events that may affect several customers in a region
 - ACM certification events are generated when a certificate is renewed OR
 - ACM certification events are generated when a certificate must be renewed
   1) Certificate has been renewed,